 Museums across the world have shuttered their doors during this COVID-19 pandemic and many are turning to digital programming to keep in contact with their audiences.
 Virtual exhibit tours are one of the many ways institutes are engaging and entertaining their virtual visitors.
 Sandra Borger, Visitor Experience Manager at the Museum of Surrey, and Meena Bhagat photographer from Fraser Valley Virtual presented our April 27 webinar.
 Sandra introduced how the Museum of Surrey approached creating a virtual exhibit and shared how a virtual exhibit can support visitors and engagement during this COVID-19 pandemic and beyond.
 Meena shared how a virtual exhibit is created using a Matterport 3D camera and how other institutes can get started.

-To support our community with the ongoing Covid-19 closures the BCMA has made all of our previous webinars publicly available for viewing on our YouTube channel.
-Explore sessions on communication, fundraising, digitalization, advocacy, climate change and more.
+To support our community with the ongoing COVID-19 closures the BCMA has made all of previous webinars publicly available for viewing on our YouTube channel.
+Explore sessions on communications, fundraising, digitization, advocacy, and more.

 Information on our upcoming webinars can be found here.